misto/website/gitpod/docs/self-hosted/latest/reference-architecture/production-ready.md

 <CloudPlatformToggle id="cloud-platform-toggle-install">
 <div slot="gcp">

-If you followed the steps to create your infastructure on GCP of this guide, you need to use the following config settings for your Gitpod installation:
+If you followed the steps to create your infrastructure on GCP of this guide, you need to use the following config settings for your Gitpod installation:

 | General settings |                         |
 | ---------------- | ----------------------- |